slbailey/Retrovue/docs/architecture/SchedulingSystem.md

 - Duration must align with channel's grid block configuration
 - Metadata like `commType` (e.g., "cartoon") or `introBumper` can be attached

-### Daypart
+### Daypart (Visual Organization)

-A named block of time made up of one or more grid blocks.
-Used in templates to define programming patterns.
+A named block of time used for visual organization.
+[SchedulePlanLabel](SchedulePlanLabel.md) can be used to group block assignments into dayparts (e.g., "Morning Block", "Prime Time") for operator convenience.

 - Examples: "Morning Block" (6–9 AM), "Prime Time" (7–11 PM)
-- Dayparts group related grid blocks with similar content characteristics
+- Dayparts are purely visual/organizational via SchedulePlanLabel
-- Enable reusable template patterns across different times of day
+- Labels do not affect scheduling logic — they are optional and used for visual organization only
-- Content selection rules are often associated with dayparts
+- Content selection is defined directly in SchedulePlanBlockAssignment entries, not through daypart rules

 ## Playlog mechanics